Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 ### Platforms
-You can run the notebooks directly from below table:
+You can run the notebooks directly from the table below:
 | Chapter | Colab | Kaggle | Gradient | StudioLab |
 | :-------- | :-------- | :------- |:------- |:------- |
 | | | | | |